 - 4. Lapse of Restrictions.
-The restrictions imposed under paragraph 3 will lapse and expire, and the PSU will vest, in accordance with the following: - (a) Vesting Schedule.
-Subject to earlier cancellation, and subject to the vesting provisions, if any, set forth in any agreement between Recipient and the Company or its Affiliate, as the same may be amended, modified, extended or renewed from time to time, the restrictions imposed under paragraph 3 will lapse and be removed with respect to the number of PSUs, and in accordance with the vesting schedule, set forth in Exhibit B (the "Vesting Schedule").
+The restrictions imposed under paragraph 3 will lapse and expire, and the SU will vest, in accordance with the following: - (a) Vesting Schedule.
+Subject to earlier cancellation, and subject to the accelerated vesting provisions, if any, set forth in any agreement between Recipient and the Company or its Affiliate, as the same may be amended, modified, extended or renewed from time to time, the restrictions imposed under paragraph 3 will lapse and be removed with respect to the number of SUs set forth below in accordance with the vesting schedule set forth below (the "Vesting Schedule"):